3unjee/devlogs/VLC/gui.md

 # GUI improvements proposal for VLC 4 (WIP)

 ## UX
-- Improve transition animations betwen pages (when clicking on the different tabs).
+- Improve page transitions and animations (when clicking on different tabs).
     - Make sure we can disable or configure them from a single place.
 - Improve buttons and tab buttons animations / behavior to make them instant.
 - Improve scrolling area(s) performance, they are too slow for some reason.